All you need to know about the Albert Bartlett Novices' Hurdle at Cheltenham on Friday 18 March.

 Jonjo O'Neill and Willie Mullins have twice saddled the winner.
-O'Neill struck with Black Jack Ketchum (2006) and Wichita Lineman (2007), while Mullins scored with Penhull (2017) and Monkfish (2020).
+O'Neill struck with Black Jack Ketchum (2006) and Wichita Lineman (2007), while Mullins scored with Penhill (2017) and Monkfish (2020).

-Monkfish edged home at 5-1 last year but the previous six renewals have all been won by horses going off at double-figure odds: 50-1, 33-1 (twice), 14-1, 11-1 and 16-1, so do not be worried if your fancy is overlooked in the market.
+Monkfish edged home at 5-1 two years ago, but he is the only winner to go off at single figures in the past seven runnings.
+Vanillier won at 14/1 last season and winning prices before that read 50-1, 33-1 (twice), 14-1, 11-1 and 16-1.
+Do not be worried if your fancy is overlooked in the market.